justyden/Store_Trend_KNN/README.md

 ### Introduction

 #### Problem Statement
 In all industries, it is important to understand the target consumers to maximize profits and sales.
 Consumer data is crucial for analyzing and identifying trends.
 Consumers exhibit certain tendencies based on their location, and companies need to comprehend which products they are inclined to purchase.
 Additionally, understanding the profitability of each purchase is essential to identify the most lucrative sales.
-This application utilizes KNN classification to pinpoint targeted cities and predict profits within the dataset.
+This application utilizes multiple algorithms to achieve this.
+It uses KNN classification to pinpoint targeted cities and predict profits within the dataset.
+In addition to this, it uses random forest to determine the profit of each sale.

 #### Objective
 This application aims to predict the likelihood of a city purchasing a product from an office store, such as furniture and work supplies.
 It further classifies the profits associated with each purchase and identifies the specific products contributing to those profits.
 By discerning which products are frequently purchased in specific cities and understanding the profit margins, companies can tailor their sales strategies more effectively.
 The application is developed using the Anaconda distribution for Python, which incorporates various machine learning packages.